Inge Henningsen

-Inge Biehl Henningsen (born 1941) is a Danish statistician, academic and writer.
-A former researcher and lecturer at the universities of Copenhagen and Aarhus, she has also been active in politics and women's rights, most recently in connection with the PISA approach to student assessment.
+Inge Biehl Henningsen (14 April 1941 – 5 August 2024) was a Danish statistician, academic and writer.
+A researcher and lecturer at the universities of Copenhagen and Aarhus, she was also active in politics and women's rights, most recently in connection with the PISA approach to student assessment.
 As editor of the socialist journal Naturkampen in the 1980s, she covered subjects as varied as the management of cancer research and the European Union's approach to agriculture in the third world.

 Biography

-Born on 14 April 1941 in the Frederiksberg district of Copenhagen, Inge Biehl Henningsen was the daughter of the haberdasher Sven Aage Henningsen (1990–91) and the correspondent Elisabeth Braunstein (1911–96).
+Born on 14 April 1941 in the Frederiksberg district of Copenhagen, Inge Biehl Henningsen was the daughter of the haberdasher Sven Aage Henningsen (1990–1991) and the correspondent Elisabeth Braunstein (1911–1996).
 After matriculating from Holte Gymnasium in 1959, she read statistics at Copenhagen University, graduating in 1966.

+Henningsen died on 5 August 2024, at the age of 83.